krzysckh/raylib-owl/README.md

 $ ol-rl -i /path/to/raylib-owl -x c -o test.c test.scm
 $ cc -DPRIM_CUSTOM -I$OWL_SOURCE_PATH/c test.c raylib.c -lraylib -lm -o test
 ```

+## windows

+If you're on windows, you can download the pre-compiled `ol-rl.exe` binary
+[here](https://pub.krzysckh.org/ol-rl.exe).
+If running it as a REPL, remember
+to use `--no-readline`.

 ## gotchas and caveats